 Making New Technology Work With Outdated Technology

-In the past, all my hardware was either FireWire 800 or FireWire 400 compatible, which made capturing footage a breeze.
-Now I was at a loss of making it work, so I reached out to some friends for suggestions.
-One friend told me to buy a USB-C hub with a FireWire 800 port that cost several hundred dollars, while another friend recommended I send my tapes to a company that would digitize them for over $20 each.
-Neither one of these options was affordable or appealing to me.
-My goal was to find a way to capture my tapes without spending too much money.
+In the past, all my hardware was conveniently compatible with either FireWire 800 or FireWire 400, making the process of capturing footage a breeze.
+But now, I found myself at a loss as to how to make this work.
+So, I reached out to some friends for suggestions.
+One friend suggested purchasing a USB-C hub with a FireWire 800 port, which came with a hefty price tag of several hundred dollars.
+Another friend recommended sending my tapes to a company that would digitize them for more than $20 each.
+Unfortunately, neither of these options appealed to me as they were neither affordable nor in line with my goal of finding a budget-friendly way to capture my precious tapes.

 Is This Even Going to be Possible?